 Supervision

-I believe supervision is most valuable when it is a safe space to explore our work and ourselves.
+I believe supervision is most valuable when we are given space and support to explore our work and ourselves.

 A space where we can be seen, heard, held and challenged so we can give our clients the best of us.